Nowadays, it is common to see many young people aspire to make live streaming their preferred career path.

 - 90.1% of the subscription revenue and one-time donations go directly to the content creator.

 - As for the remaining 9.9%, it is deposited into an accumulated pool of “Locked LINO”, which goes to the most engaged users on the platform.

 - User-friendly, especially to those who are acquainted with Twitch.
 By paying a monthly fee, users can get their messages noticed by the streamer more often.

 - Community orientation is extremely important.
 Developers appreciate direct feedback from users to improve overall user experience.

 - DLive’s interface and design is not unique.
-It is noted to be too similar to other streaming platforms, making users have a hard time in coming up with a reason why they should choose the platform.
+It is noted to be too similar to other streaming platforms, making users have a hard time coming up with a reason why they should choose the platform.

 - DLive is still considered as a work in progress.
 You may have to wait for a while for a lot of changes and updates to make the site completely developed.

 - Because it’s relatively new, there aren’t many streamers yet.
 It needs a bigger audience if you wish to make a living on the platform.

 PewDiePie previously announced his collaboration with D-Live where he was seen to share his live gameplays for a while, but he seemed to have terminated the deal upon making a return to YouTube.
 He had garnered over 828.47k followers on the platform despite having his last livestream 10 months ago.

 Branded as “The world’s premier eSports portal,” GosuGamers wants to prioritize competitive eSports content over anything else.